 These kinds of ads are great for immediate, take-action-now kinds of goals.
 Download this ebook, Start your free trial, or Shop now!
 People are usually looking to do something online, after all; your ad offers them an idea of what they should do.

 Online ads also allow for exact targeting when it comes to who sees them.
 You can set it for people in a certain area, or on a certain website, or whose behavior online meets certain criteria (such as visiting your website).
 This helps you show ads to exact who you want to see them - meaning they're much more effective.

 The important thing to remember is to tailor each ad campaign to the kind of online ad - an ad and call-to-action that works well for a search ad may not work as well as a Facebook or Twitter ad.
 Understand what your target customer is doing and looking for in each situation in which they'll encounter the ad, and come up with what will most appeal to them in that moment.

 These include ads like:

 These ads are better at announcing specific deals or offers or helping you build brand awareness about your business.
 While they are not always as effective as online ads, you can still get a lot of mileage from them if you plan and implement them well for your target market.

-The challenge with offline ads is that people are long used to ignoring them, so you have to do something that will get their attention and then stick in their mind long after they've seen your ad.
-This means knowing your target market is more important than ever, to make sure you create an ad that blows them away.
+The challenge with offline ads is that people are used to ignoring them, so you have to do something that will get their attention and then stick in their mind long after they've seen your ad.
+Knowing your target market is more important than ever in order to create an ad that blows them away.